luischanci/luischanci.github.io/_pages/teaching.md

 hide: true
 ---

-{% for project in site.projects %}
+{% for project in site.teaching %}

 {% if project.redirect %}
 <div class="project">